-There will be an online meeting via Zoom.
+- There will be both an online meeting via Zoom and in the restaurant.
 The business meeting starts at 7 PM, but get your dinner and beverage of choice and check in any time after 6 PM for a social hour.
-Club members check your email for info or
+Club members check your email for info or email Officers to receive the Zoom information.